jiripospisil/drtl/pages/linux/talk.md

 # talk

-> GNU/Talk is a visual communication program which copies lines from your terminal to that of another user.
+> A visual communication program which copies lines from your terminal to that of another user.
 > More information: <https://www.gnu.org/software/inetutils/manual/html_node/talk-invocation.html>.

 - Start a talk session with a user on the same machine: